 Laughter Yoga Sessions

-Such combination is definitely a winning one, also from science perspective.
-Laughter, as proved by researches, influences our body (burns calories, increases heart rate and respiration, stimulates immune system) and mind: it reduces stress and improves our memory and focus.
+A combination such as this is definitely a winning one, also from a scientific perspective.
+Research has shown that laughter affects our bodies (burning calories, increasing heart rate and respiration, stimulating the immune system) as well as our minds: it reduces stress and improves memory and concentration.
 Yoga element is about relaxation, mindfulness and concentration.
 Sharing positive emotions that come with laughter and yoga, contributes to overall satisfaction with the event experience.
-So I’d say of all possible event-related activities laughter yoga sessions are one of those few deeply rooted in psychology.
+So I’d say that, of all the possible activities, laughter yoga sessions are one of the few that are firmly rooted in psychology.
 What a surprise it was when I opened IMEX agenda and saw laughter yoga sessions.
 Surely, I made a note to participate, and a Laughter Lab by Sarah and Rachael did not disappoint.